-- Merchant error: if the goods or services purchased are faulty or not what was promised/advertised, the customer may complain to their credit card company which could result in a chargeback being issued.
-This type of issue is why the chargeback mechanism was initially developed: as a way of ensuring the honesty of retailers and the integrity of transactions.
+- Merchant error: if the goods or services purchased are faulty or not what was promised/advertised, the customer may complain to their credit card company, resulting in a chargeback.
+Chargebacks were initially developed to ensure the honesty of retailers and the integrity of transactions.

 - Criminal activity or fraud: when someone’s credit card information is obtained and used illegally by another malicious party.
-Credit cards now come with built-in protection for users that allows the issuer to reverse any fraudulent transactions.
+Credit cards now have built-in user protection that allows the issuer to reverse fraudulent transactions.

-- Friendly fraud: this includes scenarios in which customers change their minds regarding a purchase.
-They may have not understood what they were buying, or may have realized they can’t afford to buy it after the fact.
+- Friendly fraud includes scenarios in which customers change their minds regarding a purchase.
+They may not have understood what they were buying or realized they couldn’t afford to buy it after the fact.

 What strategies should e-commerce merchants follow to prevent chargebacks?

-Online retailers can take several key measures for preventing chargebacks and protecting customers from fraud.
-Even though fraud victims don’t end up losing money in a chargeback, online retailers should do their best to save their customers from the potential hassle, and the resulting negative association with your brand.
+Online retailers can take several key measures to prevent chargebacks and protect customers from fraud.
+Even though fraud victims don’t end up losing money in a chargeback, online retailers should do their best to save their customers from the potential hassle and negative association with your brand.

 Follow proper e-commerce merchant payment protocols

-Following the correct payment protocols will allow e-commerce merchants to spot online payment fraud in action.
-This includes capturing the customer’s IP address, using CVV verification, and requiring proof of delivery.
-By following these guidelines, businesses can prevent fraudulent transactions from being approved in the first place, avoiding potential chargebacks.
+Following the correct payment protocols will allow e-commerce merchants to spot online payment fraud, including capturing the customer’s IP address, using CVV verification, and requiring proof of delivery.
+By following these guidelines, businesses can prevent fraudulent transactions from being approved first, avoiding potential chargebacks.

 Optimize the customer checkout experience

-For example, chargebacks often occur when customers forget to cancel subscriptions and/or goods are shipped without their knowledge.
-Merchants can make it easier for customers to cancel subscriptions, or be forthcoming and reasonable with their refund policy to reduce chargebacks.
+For example, chargebacks often occur when customers forget to cancel subscriptions or ship goods without their knowledge.
+Merchants can make it easier for customers to cancel subscriptions or be forthcoming and reasonable with their refund policy to reduce chargebacks.
 In the case of a refund, merchants can at least potentially recover their inventory.